colabottles/toddl/posts/an-event-apart-boston-2019.md

 Val spoke about which types of motion can be triggers for people with disabilities.
 Now I haven't used motion much in the projects I have worked on, but intend to and this talk was just what I needed.
 I suffer from migraines, so when I am on the computer and must be (whether working at the office or otherwise) some animation can be hard on the eyes, so I had to take that into consideration for persons with more thatn just a migraine.

 Eric Meyer then spoke about CSS generated content.
 This was one of my cringe moments, but more on that later.
-I called this block the "Technical Triad of Terrific" because the next three speakers I follow closely and anything they share or write up on CSS, Grid Layout, and web.
+I called this block the &ldquo;Technical Triad of Terrific&rdquo; because the next three speakers I follow closely and anything they share or write up on CSS, Grid Layout, and web.

 Eric talked about the possibilities when using the pseudo-elements `::before` and `::after` for styling and minimalising the clutter in your HTML markup.
 Then how pull quotes are &ldquo;mismanaged&rdquo; and that's when I had my cringe moment.
-I thought I had borrowed a cool pull quoe design in a blockquote from a site then tailored it even better but nay.
+I thought I had borrowed a cool pull quote design in a blockquote from a site then tailored it even better but nay.
 I say nay.

 I will also say, as I get older, and as I go to these conferences, I get tired easily which is why I like to get up during the intermissions and walk around and mingle.
 I dozed off during Eric's talk for an embarassing amount of time.
 Something that I still feel horrible about because his technical talks are some of the best I have heard no matter what the topic.
 So I suffer from embarassment and remorse over that.
 A good reminder to get more sleep during conferences.